markadv/markadv/README.md

 - 👋 Hi, I’m @markadv
 - 👀 I’m interested in ...gaming. web devlopment. and engineering softwares
 - 🌱 I’m currently learning ...
 Unity and C#
-- 💞️ I’m looking to collaborate on ...games
+- 💞️ I’m looking to collaborate on ...webdev. games
-- 📫 How to reach me ...mark@adventodesign.com
+- 📫 How to reach me ...mark.timothy.advento@gmail.com

 <!---
 markadv/markadv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.